-This structured review of the literature helped to identify and identify some specific problems based on the type of transformation that the project focuses on.
-We will conduct a structured review of the literature to try to identify them.
+This structured review of the literature helped to identify some specific problems, based on the type of transformation that the project focuses on.
+We will conduct a structured review of the literature to try to find them.

 Our literature review is divided into three main sections:

-Develop new products
+The development of new products.

-The article of Christiansen (2012) presents arguments in favour of building a model of factors that influence the formation of the meaning of structured approaches to product development based on Scandinavian cases.
-First, structured approaches are presented as a type of management technology consisting of rules.
-Second, we have obtained a basis for classifying
+The article of Christiansen (2012) presents arguments in favor of building a model of factors that influence the formation of the meaning of structured approaches to product development based on Scandinavian cases.
+Firstly, structured approaches are presented as a type of management technology, consisting of rules.
+Secondly, we have obtained a basis for classifying